» Terraform Enterprise VMware Reference Architecture

 » Application Layer

-The Application Layer is a VMware virtual machine running on an ESX cluster providing an auto-recovery mechanism in the event of virtual machine or physical server failure.
+The Application Layer is a VMware virtual machine running on an ESXi cluster providing an auto-recovery mechanism in the event of virtual machine or physical server failure.

 » Storage Layer